 Astronomy

 Low-mass stars (whose masses are less than about 2 solar masses), are overwhelmingly the most common kind of star in the universe.
 As such (and because these stars live for many billions of years), we believe they are the ideal places to look for life.
-But these potentially life-harboring planets form from a primordial disk of gas and dusk (think Saturn's rings), which display a wide gamut of characteristics.
-I am simply trying to better understand these disk and how they interact with the host star.
+But these potentially life-harboring planets form from a primordial disk of gas and dusk (think Saturn's rings), which display a wide range of characteristics. y work sought to better understand these disks, how they interact with their host star, and how that interaction impacted the disks' potential to form planets.

-I consider myself primarily an observational astronomer: I collect and analyze data from telescopes around the world to better understand what is physically happening in the targets of interest.
-These data come in a variety of forms: millimeter-wavelength, interferometric observations from the Atacama Large Millimeter Array (ALMA) in Chile; images taken at ultraviolet, visible, and infrared wavelengths from a collection of smaller telescopes scattered across the globe; and ultraviolet to infrared spectra from the ever famous Hubble Space Telescope (HST) orbiting the Earth.
+I was primarily an observational astronomer: I collected and analyzed data from telescopes around the world to better understand what is physically happening in the targets of interest.
+These data came in a variety of forms: millimeter-wavelength, interferometric observations from the Atacama Large Millimeter Array (ALMA) in Chile; images taken at ultraviolet, visible, and infrared wavelengths from a collection of smaller telescopes scattered across the globe; and ultraviolet to infrared spectra from the ever famous Hubble Space Telescope (HST) orbiting the Earth.

 I couldn't have carried out this work without the help and guidance of my many great colleagues, both past and present: Catherine Espaillat (my advisor), Enrique Macias, Connor Robinson, Sierra Grant, Anneliese Rilinger, Thanawuth Thanathibodee, and Caeley Pittman, and Nuria Calvet.
 Check out their great works for more interesting science.